bergesinstitute/graf-method/book-1-unit-2.md

 9. The uncle is sad.
 10. The aunt is happy.

-## 2. Translate.
+## 2. Translate

 You decide the gender.

 1. You (formal, singular) are short.
 2. You (form, sing) are tired.